Heat Pumps vs Air Conditioners

 When it’s time to install or replace a new HVAC system in your home or business, you often face the difficult decision of choosing between a heat pump or conventional air conditioning system.
 While these systems generally work the same when cooling your home, there are some major differences on the heating side.
-This post will cover the basic differences between a new heat pump system and central air conditioning unit installation, how they work, and the factors you should consider before purchasing a new system, including price, energy efficiency, and climate.
+This post will cover the basic differences between a new heat pump system and central air conditioning unit installation, how they work, and the factors you should consider before purchasing a new system, including price, energy efficiency, and climate so that you can make the best decision possible between a heat pump vs AC.

 AC vs. Heat Pump